juyeana/pseudolocalizer/README.md

     type:string
     default: ']'

-*expansion*
+*expansion* (It provides extra white space to test strings in the target language that take up more space than the source language.)

     type:number
     default: 1
     unit: %
-    give extra white space to string to check your website for text expansion

 *bidi*